A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Numerical experiments for changepoints with varying overlaps

 We reproduce some of the numerical experiments in section~\ref{sec:expts} with states differing by an angle $\theta$ (section~\ref{sec:expts} considered $\theta = \pi/4$).
 Note that the rewards also change from $1/\sqrt{2}$ to $\cos(\theta)$ in Eqs.~(\ref{eq:1CP_ctbr}, \ref{eq:2CP_ctbr}, \ref{eq:3CP_ctbr}).

-Figures~\ref{fig:1CP},~\ref{fig:2CP} and~\ref{fig:3CP} illustrate the optimal reward function and our heuristic for one, two, and three change points when $\theta$ takes values in $\{\pi/8,\ \pi/4,\ 3\pi/8\}$.
+Figures~\ref{fig:1CP},~\ref{fig:2CP} and~\ref{fig:3CP} illustrate the optimal reward function and our heuristic for one, two, and three changepoints when $\theta$ takes values in $\{\pi/8,\ \pi/4,\ 3\pi/8\}$.

-One thing we note is that the SDP solver is unable to find the solution for the three change point scenario when $\theta = \pi/8$ and hence returns an arbitrary value of $-1$ for sequences of length greater than $5$.
+One thing we note is that the SDP solver is unable to find the solution for the three changepoint scenario when $\theta = \pi/8$ and hence returns an arbitrary value of $-1$ for sequences of length greater than $5$.
 Note that even when this occurs, our heuristic approach is able to compute a solution.

 A general observation from these figures is that for states that are farther apart, the absolute difference between the heuristic and the solution decreases very rapidly.
 As the states get closer to one another, this decrease in the difference happens at a much slower rate.
 A possible explanation for this is that when the states are farther apart to begin with, it is not hard to distinguish them as is.
 As the length of the sequence increases, the ease of distinguishability also increases.
 As the states get closer to one another, the sequence must be fairly large before it becomes easy to distinguish them.